katfagg/BrightCalendar/README.md

 We have also used POJO's (Plain Old Java Objects) within our project.
 Here are some listed below.

-- User - id, name, email, password
+- User - ID, name, email, password
-- ToDoList - id, name, date, time
+- ToDoList - ID, name, date, time
-- Notes - id, name
+- Notes - ID, name

 ## CRUD functions / Commands